 A REIT is a real estate investment trust.
 An accredited investor can invest their money in a REIT, and the REIT owns specific physical properties.

 As the property values rise, the accredited investor makes money.
-REITs are one of the ways an accredited investor diversifies their investment portfolio.
+REITs are one of the ways accredited investors diversify their investment portfolios.

 Venture capital, also referred to as VC, is when private investors and angel investors provide money to startup companies with a promising upside.
 In exchange for providing money, the company will provide the venture capitalists with an equity position within the company.